Motsepe-Jr/Challenges-Faced-Pretraining-LLMs/hugging_face/vision-language-model.md

 ### LayerNorms on the Q and K projections
 #### Adding layer normalization (LN(Q) AND LN(K)) to the Q and K projection as inspird by the Scaling VIT to 22B parameter paper.
 #### The team assumed that explosion of the output from Q and K was not a problem, since the softmax would bring them down to the range of 0 and 1.
 But this wasnt the case.
-#### The team also tried L2 norm L2_NORM(Q) AND L2_NORM(K) and it yielded similar stabilisation to the LN but led to lower performance
+They also tried L2 norm L2_NORM(Q) AND L2_NORM(K) and it yielded similar stabilisation to the LN but led to lower performance

 ### Unfreeze LayerNorm from the frozen LM backbone
 #### This helped the diverging models to recover, it helped, but the team demmed it as unnecessary.